jtclarkjr/discord-reasoning-bot/README.md

 curl -X POST http://localhost:3000/bot/off
 ```

-If you want to do on/off by chat inputs the most clear and straightforward solution is to make another bot that initializes the desired bot to on/off.
-However, this intializer bot will need to be on.
+If you want to do on/off by chat inputs the most clear and straightforward solution is to make another bot that controls the desired bot to on/off.
+However, this controller bot will need to be on.
 This is good for:

-- If the initializer bot is always on
+- If the controller bot is always on
 - Have multiple bots needing to switch on/off
 - Avoiding having to do a API request to turn on/off
 - Can even set something like roleIds to have permissions only for `!on {bot.tag}` etc